TUDA-MUST/AcoustiFly/README.md

 <img align="right" src="doc/images/logo_acoustifly_for_GitHub.svg"  width="120">

 Unlock the Power of Sound: Explore Acoustic Levitation with Ease and Precision.
 This project focuses on the development of an acoustic levitator, a fascinating technology capable of suspending small objects in mid-air using ultrasonic waves.
+It is
+* **Low Cost:** Affordable and accessible to everyone -> approximately between 15-25 USD per unit
+* **Easy to Build:** Simple setup with readily available components
+* **Open Source:** Free to use, modify, and distribute
+* **Mobile:** Battery powered operation possible
-This repository provides all the necessary resources, including code, schematics, and documentation, to build and experiment with your own acoustic levitation system.
+* **Adjustable:** Distance between transducer and reflector can be adjusted, thus stability can be tuned This repository provides all the necessary resources, including code, schematics, and documentation, to build and experiment with your own acoustic levitation system.

 ![Move](doc/images/ezgif-7-e92c7d3068.gif)